History of Tibet: Expansion of control over Tibet

 The defeat of the 1791 Nepalese invasion increased the Qing's control over Tibet.
 From that moment, all important matters were to be submitted to the ambans.
 It strengthened the powers of the ambans.
 The ambans were elevated above the Kashag and the regents in responsibility for Tibetan political affairs.
 The Dalai and Panchen Lamas were no longer allowed to petition the Qing Emperor directly but could only do so through the ambans.
 The ambans took control of Tibetan frontier defense and foreign affairs.
 The ambans were put in command of the Qing garrison and the Tibetan army (whose strength was set at 3,000 men).
 Trade was also restricted and travel could be undertaken only with documents issued by the ambans.
 The ambans were to review all judicial decisions.
 However, according to Warren Smith, these directives were either never fully implemented, or quickly discarded, as the Qing were more interested in a symbolic gesture of authority than actual sovereignty.
 In 1841, the Hindu Dogra dynasty attempted to establish their authority on Ü-Tsang but were defeated in the Sino-Sikh War (1841–1842).

-In the mid-19th century, arriving with an Amban, a community of Chinese troops from Sichuan who married Tibetan women settled down in the Lubu neighborhood of Lhasa, where their descendants established a community and assimilated into Tibetan culture.
+In the mid-19th century, arriving with Amban Qishan, a community of Chinese troops from Sichuan who married Tibetan women settled down in the Lubu neighborhood of Lhasa, where their descendants established a community and assimilated into Tibetan culture.
 Hebalin was the location of where Chinese Muslim troops and their offspring lived, while Lubu was the place where Han Chinese troops and their offspring lived.